 One of the most important questions that can be asked is if the candidate is willing to make at least a 2-year commitment to the program.
-The interviewer should explain why constancy and consistency in relationships is so important to young people in foster care and how detrimental it can be to young people when people come in and out of their lives.
+The interviewer should explain why constancy and consistency in relationships is so important to young people who have been involved in foster care or juvenile justice systems and how detrimental it can be to young people when people come in and out of their lives.
 After two years, young people will have formed strong enough relationships with other staff (and their peers) and should feel a deeper connection to the program itself.